johannschopplich/kirby-vue3-starterkit/README.md

 npm run start
 ```

 Out of the box the backend is automatically served while developing. `npm run kirby:serve` spawns the PHP built-in web server by Node.
 You can also serve the backend by a web server of your choice.
-If done so, please specify hostname and port in your `.env` if they differ from `127.0.0.1`and `8080` respectifely so that the decoupled frontend can call the Kirby API for JSON content in development.
+If done so, please specify hostname and port in your `.env` if they differ from `127.0.0.1`and `8080` respectively so that the decoupled frontend can call the Kirby API for JSON content in development.

 ### Compile for production